 UA Vitae can import data (such as your publications, employment affiliations, and education affiliations) from your ORCID record.

 You can use your ORCID record to quickly populate your SciENcv Biosketch.

-Beginning June 1, 2020 the National Science Foundation (NSF) will require that applications include Biosketches for key personnel created using the SciENcv online platform.
+As of October 5, 2020 the National Science Foundation (NSF) has required applications include Biosketches for key personnel created using the SciENcv online platform.
 The NIH suggests that funding application Biosketches be created using SciENcv.

 As of January 2020, the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality (AHRQ), and the Centers for Disease Control and Prevention (CDC) require that individuals supported by research training, fellowship, research education, and career development awards must have ORCID iDs (Open Researcher and Contributor identifiers).
 See Notice Number NOT-OD-19-109 for details.